Involutive Markov categories and the quantum de Finetti theorem: Involutive Markov categories

 \begin{proposition} In any involutive Markov category, there is a bijective correspondence between the following two sets:

 where a pair $(\phi\colon A \to B, \, \psi \colon A \to C)$ is sent to $\pairing{\phi}{\psi}$. \end{proposition}

-In \cref{prop:display_compatibility}, we will turn to a slightly different version of this result, which actually reproduces the universal property of the maximal tensor product of C*-algebras.
-The present one does not, since here the morphisms are not required to be bounded in any way.
+This result is reminiscent of the universal property of the maximal tensor product of C*-algebras (cf.~\cref{prop:display_compatibility}; see \cite[Proposition 3.3.7]{brownozawa} for an explicit statement restricted to $*$-ho\-mo\-mor\-phisms).
+The crucial distinction is that, in the statement above, morphisms are not required to be bounded (see \cref{ex:homnotbound}), whereas in the universal property of the maximal tensor product all maps are completely positive, and hence bounded (\cref{prop:pu_bounded}).

 \begin{proof} We first prove that the map is well-defined by showing that such $\pairing{\phi}{\psi}$ is indeed deterministic.
 Given a pair of compatible deterministic morphisms $\phi \colon A \to B$ and $\psi\colon A \to C$, by definition of compatibility $\pairing{\phi}{\psi}$ is immediately self-adjoint.
 It is also deterministic, since the copy morphisms respect the symmetric monoidal structure~\eqref{eq:icd_def_monoidal}.